Updated for 2023 evaluation standards!

 Is it enough for the group assignment if we compare different microcontrollers in theory?

-Answer: No, You need to program at least two different family MCU's.
+Answer: No, You need to program devices from at least two different MCU families.

-If I adjust existing code, is that now my code?
+If I modify existing code, is that now my code?

 Answer: If you use someone's else code as a starting point, remember that you must acknowledge whoever made it.
 See General Essentials.
-To succeed in this assignment, experiment with changing the code, understand how that worked, and write your own.
+To succeed in this assignment, experiment with changing the code, understand how that worked, and write your own code.

-How do I prove I've read the Datasheet?
+How do I prove I've browsed through the Datasheet?

-Answer: Point out things in your code and board design that you learnt from the Datasheet.
-Also point to other weeks when you used information from the Datasheet.
+Answer: Point out things in your code that you learnt from the Datasheet.

-How should I put my code on my website?
+How should I include source code on my website?

 Have a question or feedback?
 Use this quick link to open an issue in GitLab class repo!